code-saturne/code_saturne/INSTALL.md

 a crash at finalization of Catalyst has been observed.
 If this is the case, setting the `CS_PV_CP_DELETE_CRASH_WORKAROUND` environment variable to 1 should avoid calling the offending code.

+When using Catalyst2, the `CATALYST_IMPLEMENTATION_NAME` environment
+variable must be set to `paraview` for actual output.
+The `CATALYST_IMPLEMENTATION_PATHS` environment variable must also be used to specifiy the ParaView installation's `lib/catalyst` directory.
+Note that by changing this path, it is possible to use multiple ParaView versions with a single code_saturne build.

 ### Coupling with SYRTHES